-Tejo River South: the Alentejo and the Algarve
+Tejo River South: The Alentejo and the Algarve

 These two well-known regions of Portugal are hot in the summer, with temperatures in Évora easily over 100 F. The Algarve city of Faro, with an international airport, is more temperate.
 By late May the summer beach season is in full swing.
 The sun is intense, requiring the famed olive groves vineyards to be irrigated by Alqueva, the largest strategic water reserve in Europe.

-In winter, the plains of Alentejo are subject to dry, cool, windy weather and temperatures with temperatures in the high 40s F It is slightly less cold in Faro, but there is still a chill in the air with the winds from the Atlantic.
+In winter, the plains of Alentejo are subject to dry, cool, windy weather with temperatures in the high 40s F It is slightly less cold in Faro, but there is still a chill in the air with the winds from the Atlantic.